ldtteam/MinecoloniesWiki/pages/src/source/buildings/nethermine.md

 {% capture content %}
 ### Note: The Nether Mine cannot be built until you have finished the [research](../../source/systems/research) in the [University](../../source/buildings/university).

+### Note: Not all colony styles have this building as of version 1.19.2

 The Nether Mine is where the [Nether Miner](../workers/netherminer) works.
 The Nether Miner travels into the Nether and mines resources found there.
 The level of the hut determines what items Nether Miner brings back.

 - <strong>Level 1:</strong>  blaze rod, ender pearl, ghast tear, gold ingot, gold nugget, gravel, gunpowder, leather, magma cream, nether quartz ore, netherrack, porkchop, rotten flesh, soul sand, soul_soil.